 Alhaji was trying to shift the blame on someone else.
 Idriss took his phone out of his pocket.
 “I won’t have him do this to you.
-How dare him!”
+How dare he try to blame you?”

 “He is telling the truth.”
 Anu stared at him.
 “I remember that summer month because I don’t usually ask dad for help.
 Mum didn’t even know.
 He didn’t want to tell me either when we spoke just now but I…worked it out.”
 She covered her face with her palms and started to sob.
 “This is so messed up.
 Now, you will end up hating me.”

-He pulled her gently to himself and wrapped his arms around her.
-“I will never feel anything but love for you.
+Idriss pulled her gently to himself and wrapped his arms around her.
+“I will never feel nothing but love for you.
 I promise.
 The past is done.
 As long as you can forgive me too.”